mtzfactory/nango/docs/docs/reference/SDKs/node.md

 If you want to go even deeper, the [full source code of node-client](https://github.com/NangoHQ/nango/tree/main/packages/node-client) is available in our GitHub repo (check the `lib` folder for the source files).

+## Success and error: Results in the Nango SDK {#successError}
+All methods that interact with the Nango server (which is most of them) return a Promise.
+This promise gets resolved or rejected depending on the result from the server:
+- If the operation succeeded the promise is resolved and the `result` passed in is the return value of the server (see method signatures below for the type).
+- If the operation failed the promise is rejected and the `error` passed in is a string which contains the error message.

 ## Nango class
 You use the node-client by importing the Nango class into your module: